kakui-lau/uptime-kuma/CONTRIBUTING.md

 ### Frontend Details

-Uptime Kuma Frontend is a single page application (SPA).
+Monitor State Frontend is a single page application (SPA).
 Most paths are handled by Vue Router.

 The router is in `src/router.js`